- You can apply year-round. We review applications on a rolling basis.

-- First-Time Freshmen are college applicants who intend to enroll in college for the first time after graduating high school.
+First-Year Students are applicants who intend to enroll in college for the first time after graduating high school.
+International applicants welcome.

 Shimer is committed to equal educational opportunity and will consider the application of any individual who has the potential to perform well in a college environment.
-It is Shimer’s policy to actively seek a diverse student body unified by its commitment to a common educational endeavor.
+It is Shimer’s policy to actively seek a diverse student body.